 Still, if you feel extremely delighted with your meal, feel free to pay as much or as little tip as you want.
 It’s regarded polite since you have already paid the gratuity with your check.

-Hiring a cab for short trips doesn’t really necessitate a standard tip.
+Hiring a cab for short trips doesn’t really necessitate a standard tip ’cause you even rent a car when traveling in Costa Rica.
 It is entirely up to you how much you wish to.
 Here they usually round up the fare to the closest dollar.

 As for longer rides, the norm is anything between $1 to $5.
 However, the longer the trip, the higher is the tip is what you pay.